JadSbai/PBW/README.md

 ### Tech Description

-The contracts are deployed on the polygon mumbai testnet: https://mumbai.polygonscan.com/ Enter the following adresses in the adress field on the above webpage to visualise the transactions of each smart contract as well as their owned ERC721 tokens:
+The contracts are deployed on the polygon mumbai testnet: https://mumbai.polygonscan.com/ \n Enter the following adresses in the adress field on the above webpage to visualise the transactions of each smart contract as well as their owned ERC721 tokens:

 - Contract practice deployed to address: 0xE32E8a82bB4DCf9ea2E1CFEcc4d73F5245B2a39e